denzel-farmer/PLT-Crusty/docs/type-checking.md

 - A linear value cannot be assigned to a nonlinear variable

-## If and Case statements
+- A linear value may only be assigned when in the 'unassigned' or 'used' states

-- linear variables delcared outside case or if statements must be consumed the same number of times (either 0 or once) in all branches
+## If, Case, and Loop statements

-## Loops
+- linear variables delcared outside case, if, and loop statements must exit all branches of the program in the same state (unassigned, assigned, borrowed?, used)
-- linear variables must enter and exit a loop with the same ??
+    - So, variables delcared outside loops must be in the 'assigned but unconsumed' state when they exit (either because they were never consumed, or they were consumed an then assigned)

 ## Borrowing and Ref Types
 - The 'borrow' operator (&) may only be used as an argument at a function call site